-Many opportunities await those choosing careers in medicine and science.
-One of the most rewarding is medical laboratory technology.
+Employment Opportunities Many opportunities await those choosing careers in medicine and science.
+One of the most rewarding is the medical laboratory technology (MLT) field.
 As members of the medical team, technicians work side by side with medical technologists and pathologists and have relatively less contact with patients.
-Medical laboratory technicians (MLTs) perform a great variety of scientific laboratory procedures, utilizing automated computerized instrumentation, all of which aid in the detection, diagnosis and treatment of disease.
+MLTs perform a great variety of scientific laboratory procedures, utilizing automated computerized instrumentation, all of which aid in the detection, diagnosis and treatment of disease.

-The MLT program can be completed in Wenatchee or through our regional partnerships.
-There is also an option available to students who have previously completed a bachelor of arts or bachelor of science in the physical, chemical or biological sciences.
-Please use the navigation pane on the left for additional information.
+The MLT program can be completed in Wenatchee or through one of our regional sites.
+There is also an an accelerated option available for students who have previously completed a bachelor's degree.
+Please visit the admission page for more information.

 During the second year, courses MLT 213, 223, 233 and their associated laboratory courses (MLT 214, 224 and 234) are taught by the use of interactive TV classrooms, laboratory or audiovisual materials.
-(Moses Lake area students must spend additional quarters on the Wenatchee campus.
-Please contact Patrick Tracy, WVC Medical Lab Technology Program Director, at 509.682.6678 for further details.)
+Please contact Patrick Tracy, Wenatchee Valley College (WVC) MLT Program Director (509.682.6678 or email@example.com) for further details.

 All students must maintain a GPA of 2.0 (“C” or better) in all specified program courses.

 As a result of completing the MLT program, students obtain a background in general college courses and the sciences, and they develop the important technical skills required for medical laboratory employment.
-After graduation students are encouraged to take one of the national certification examinations, which is required by most medical laboratory employers (ASCP/BOR or NCA exams).
+After graduation students are encouraged to take one of the national certification examinations, which is required by most medical laboratory employers (ASCP/BOC).

-During the preparatory first three quarters of the first year, the typical MLT student takes general education courses and specialized medical laboratory courses designed to provide a solid base for the second year of on-the-job training.
+During the preparatory First-Year, the typical MLT student takes general education courses and specialized medical laboratory courses designed to provide a solid base for the Second-Year of on-the-job training.